pawanit17/ds_and_algo_interview_prep/README.md

 ## Kth largest element in the array ( with constrain that only adjacent elements can be interchanged )
 - Bubble sort

+## Array in which odd and even values are sorted
+- { 3, 9, 2, 4, 15, 10, 19 }
+- Create two arrays a[] and b[] and apply merge sort algorithm.

 **Abstract Data Type**
 - Representing a user defined data type in layman terms is ADT.